-You could liken oil filled radiators to central heating models in that both types use a heated liquid to transfer warmth across the surface of the appliance.
-However, the key difference between them is that an oil filled radiator uses its own internal heating element to warm the liquid inside, whereas water for a central heating radiator is warmed externally to the appliance by the boiler and reliant on an interconnected system of pipes.
-In essence, a central heating radiator is just an empty shell until hot water runs through it, but an oil filled electric radiator is a versatile, standalone unit that can be installed just about anywhere.
+You could liken oil-filled radiators to central heating models in that both types use a heated liquid to transfer warmth across the surface of the appliance.
+The key difference is that an oil-filled radiator uses its own internal heating element to warm the liquid inside, whereas water for a central heating radiator is warmed externally by the boiler, making it reliant on an interconnected system of pipes.
+In essence, a central heating radiator is just an empty shell until hot water runs through it, but an oil-filled electric radiator is a versatile, standalone unit that can be installed just about anywhere.

 How the Heating Element Works

-The heating element inside an oil filled radiator is just a coil of metal resistive wire inserted into the base.
+The heating element inside an oil-filled radiator is just a coil of metal resistive wire inserted into the base.
 When an electrical current is applied, the electrons jostle together as they move through the narrow length of wire, creating friction and heat as they move.
 As the wire heats the oil, warmth is transferred to the radiator body, which in turn heats the air volume in the room.
-The shape and size of the heating element might vary between manufacturers but the basic principle will always be the same.
+The shape and size of the heating element might vary between manufacturers, but the basic principle will always be the same.

 Convection Inside, Convection Outside

 As the oil inside the radiator is heated, the molecules start to flow in a convection cycle.
 Warm oil rises to the top of the radiator as it expands, pushing any colder oil down towards the element, ready to be reheated.
 If you find that part of the radiator’s surface is cooler than the rest, it’s because of the liquid convection cycle happening inside the heater.
 As the warm oil flows around in this continuous cycle, heat is conducted to the radiator body and another convection process begins – although, this time it’s outside of the heater.

 Where Misconceptions Arise…

-Another reason you should never attempt to refill an oil filled radiator is because manufacturers don’t always use the same fluid solution to fill their products.
+Another reason you should never attempt to refill an oil-filled radiator is because manufacturers don’t always use the same fluid solution to fill their products.
 Where one company might use a mineral oil, another might use an engineered fluid with a bespoke formula, so it’s not a matter of grabbing an all-purpose radiator oil and simply topping it up.
-However, to reiterate, the majority of oil filled radiators operate for many years without issue so you won’t need to worry about any ongoing maintenance.
+However, to reiterate, the majority of oil-filled radiators operate for many years without issue so you won’t need to worry about any ongoing maintenance.
 If you do experience problems, just make sure you don’t try a DIY approach; always contact the supplier or the manufacturer for guidance.